-Under certain circumstances, if you become the owner of deposits at a Bank after another depositor dies, as a result of a survivorship feature of the account, such as a joint account or a "payable on death" account, the FDIC provides a six-month "grace period" after the death of the other depositor.
-During this grace period, your deposits are eligible for pre-death coverage in order to permit you to restructure your deposits to obtain the maximum amount of deposit insurance for which you are eligible.
+Under certain circumstances, if you become the owner of deposits at a Bank because another depositor dies, beginning six months after the death of the depositor, the FDIC will aggregate those deposits for purposes of the \$250,000 FDIC insurance limit with any other deposits that you own in the same insurable capacity at the Bank.
+Examples of accounts that may be subject to this FDIC policy include joint accounts, "payable on death" accounts, and certain trust accounts.
+The FDIC provides a six-month "grace period" to permit you to restructure your deposits to obtain the maximum amount of deposit insurance for which you are eligible.

-You are responsible for monitoring the total amount of deposits that you hold with any one Bank, directly or through an intermediary, in order for you to determine the amount of deposit insurance coverage available to you on your deposits, including the Deposit Accounts.
+You are responsible for monitoring the total amount of deposits that you hold with any one Bank, directly or through an intermediary, in order for you to determine the extent of deposit insurance coverage available to you on your deposits, including the Deposit Accounts.